 Māori women have played a significant role in the team’s success.
 High-profile Māori players have included university lecturer Farah Palmer (Tainui and Ngāti Maniapoto), who captained the Black Ferns to their first three world cup victories, television presenter Melodie Robinson (Ngāi Tahu) and dual rugby/netball international and member of Parliament Louisa Wall (Ngāti Tūwharetoa, Waikato).
 The 2022 world cup held in New Zealand embraced many Māori cultural elements, with simple poi made from fabric twirled by thousands of fans.

 Wahine toa – strong women

 Some have suggested that the high proportion of Māori women playing rugby union and league is because, in opposition to a western view of femininity, the Māori view of femininity encompasses courage and physical strength.

-In 1995 the Kiwi Ferns, the national women’s rugby league team, was formed.
-Much like their rugby union counterparts, the Kiwi Ferns have won three consecutive women’s rugby league world cups since the tournament’s inception in 2000.
+The Kiwi Ferns, the national women’s rugby league team, first played in 1995.
+The Kiwi Ferns won three consecutive women’s rugby league world cups from the tournament’s inception in 2000.

-Māori women have contributed greatly to women’s rugby league, among them former Kiwi Fern and coach of the side in 2012, Lynley Tierney-Mani.
+Among the Māori women who have contributed greatly to women’s rugby league is former Kiwi Fern and coach of the side in 2012, Lynley Tierney-Mani.
 The New Zealand Māori women’s team played in the 2005 Women’s Rugby League World Cup and knocked out the Australian team in the semi-finals.
-The Australians had taken the Māori team lightly and rested players for the game.
+The Australians took the Māori team lightly and rested players for the game.
 This meant an all-New Zealand final, with New Zealand Māori playing the Kiwi Ferns.